Wellington Travel Guide: The Coolest Little Capital

 Wellington fits perfectly into the outdoor adventure culture of New Zealand.
 Adventure activities abound, including hiking, sea kayaking, bungy jumping, and fantastic mountain biking.
 Popular areas for hitting the trails include Makara Peak Mountain Bike Park, Te Kopahou Reserve, and Hutt Valley.

 Want to enjoy nature at a more relaxed pace?
 Grab a bottle of local wine and take a short hike to the top of Mt Victoria, where you can enjoy 360° views of the city.
 Or head over to Zealandia, a beautiful nature reserve that has been restored to the way New Zealand looked thousands of years ago.

 Scenic cycling trails in and around Wellington.
 Image: Wellington Tourism

 Art & Film

 Many films have been created in Wellington, most famously Lord of the Rings and The Hobbit series.
-You can visit some Lord of the Rings filming sites around Wellington and tour the fascinating Weta Workshop, where props and special effects for the movies were created.
+You can visit some Lord of the Rings movie sites around Wellington and tour the fascinating Weta Workshop, where props and special effects for the movies were created.

 Wellington is also home to Te Papa National Museum, showcasing New Zealand’s history, art, and people.
 Spend a free afternoon here (many exhibitions are free), or ask us about private museum tours!

 If you want to experience Wellington’s more avant-garde side, don’t miss the World of WearableArt Show in September and October!
 The World of WearableArt, known as WOW, is a renowned international design competition that attracts hundreds of entries from all over the world.
 The annual Awards Show highlights the innovative, over-the-top entries in a true spectacle for the senses, where fashion, art, and theatre collide.